Is It Hard to Drive a Truck

 Time away from home

 Even if you enjoy being alone, extended time away from home can be hard for anyone.
-Whether you’re leaving behind your partner, kids, or parents, truck driving involves lots of sad goodbyes and plenty of happy reunions.
+Whether you’re leaving behind your partner, kids, or parents, truck driving involves lots of hard goodbyes and plenty of happy reunions.
 The amount of time you spend away from home differs widely between jobs, from a night or two to a week or more.

 Excessive sedentary time can be uncomfortable, with long hours behind the wheel leading to both physical and mental stress.
-Full-time truck drivers should always take time to stretch, walk around, and move their body to avoid the issues associated with excessive sitting.
+Full-time truck drivers should always take time to stretch, walk around, and move their bodies to avoid the issues associated with excessive sitting.
 Long hours can also lead to accidents, and when you’re driving an 18-wheeler, that’s something you always want to avoid.